On Being a Christian Minority in Indonesia on Ascension Day

 Ascension Day tells us that this order too will end, but liberation asks us the question of how we will live ethically and in solidarity within it, nonetheless.
 “How are we to live as a Christian minority?” asked one Batak youth in a late-night discussion on Good Friday, as Jesus lay in his grave.
 What answer is there beyond “by defending the Constitution and standing with the vulnerable”?
 For that, even this Ascension Day may be worth celebrating.

-The writer Gregory Vanderbilt has been a lecturer at CRCS since 2014 and teaching courses on Christianity and on religion and globalization.280 views
+Gregory Vanderbilt was a lecturer at CRCS in 2014-2019 and teaching courses on Christianity and on religion and globalization.